kaylh/old-RetroBat-obsolete/readme.md

 ## Support

-You need support ?
+You need help ?
 You found a bug ?
 Please go on RetroBat Forum: https://retrobat.forumgaming.fr/